- Shawn Levy

 In the vein of better movies like Jumanji and Small Soldiers, which aren’t too great themselves, Night at the Museum is an entertaining but highly flawed movie.
 The special effects are impressive and about half the jokes are chuckle-worthy.
 Though, I expected more.
 I should have known to anticipate less from a Ben Stiller movie, as his track record in the last few years has been none-too-impressive.
 I didn’t expect to be treated like a child, however.
 (The film is rated PG.
 Maybe I should have expected as much?)
 Stiller plays Larry Daley, the new night watchman for New York City’s Natural History Museum.
 He takes over for three elderly guards: the lively Dick Van Dyke, Mickey Rooney, and Bill Cobbs, all of whom I wish were in the movie more.
 Unbeknownst to Daley, at night the museum’s exhibits come to life… Antics ensue.

 Stiller’s character is a divorcee and has a general case of bad luck; he’s also anxious to impress his son, Nick (Jake Cherry), who’s losing faith in his father who can’t keep a job or an apartment.
 Daley’s ex-wife is remarrying and the new man is a successful stockbroker, played by Paul Rudd in a funny-but-pointlessly cameo.
 Desperate to stabilize his environment and relationship with his son, Daley reluctantly takes the night watchman position.
-These clichés are padded on so heavily, my leg bounced for the first fifteen minutes, hoping Daley would just get to the damned museum already so my boredom would die with an onslaught of CGI museum creatures.
-Stiller has played the neurotic guy who gets crapped-on more than once (see Meet the Parents, There’s Something About Mary, and nearly every other of his movies).
-For the last five years or so, he’s been coasting through roles, rarely stretching that talent of his past his previously “explored” capabilities.
+These clichés are padded on so heavily, my leg bounced for the first fifteen minutes, hoping Daley would just get to the damned museum already so my boredom would die with the onslaught of CGI museum creatures.
+Stiller has played the neurotic guy who gets crapped on more than once (see Meet the Parents, There’s Something About Mary, and nearly every other of his movies).
+For the last five years or so, he’s been coasting through roles.
 Save for The Royal Tenenbaums and his first neurotic guy performance in the hilarious Flirting with Disaster, his roles are simply variations of the same character.
 His performance in Night at the Museum bears obvious parallels to his previous work, including several moments when I could have sworn Stiller was using identical dialogue to his character Meet the Parents.
 It’s a sleepy, uninspired, and familiar performance.